pierre-pauchet/MVA/CompStats/README.md

-# This is the resources pertaining to the computational statistics class in MVA
+# These are the resources pertaining to the computational statistics class in MVA